Definition

 Reference Monitor

-The Reference Monitor is a kernel component that mediates all access to objects.
-It relies on an access rights database and is responsible for logging events for the security audit.
+A kernel component mediating all access to objects.
+It maintains an access rights database and logs events for the security audit.